nminaylov/F1C100s_projects/README.md

 - lcd_test - Example of display driver usage with simple graphics library
 - LVGL_demo - Demonstration project of LVGL library
 - tv_out_test - Test project for TVE driver
+- tv_in_test - Test project for TVD driver

 More projects will be added later.